claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 their input signal pin.

-The DAVISes have a stereo cable, so two in and two output signals, which means the \"clock\" signal and the \"event injection\" signal are always separate and well-defined, so there is no ambiguity on what is a clock and what is an event injection signal.
-This also means we can reliably detect when a clock is fed into a device and automatically figure out if it\'s a slave or a master, as described above.
+The DAVISes have a stereo cable, so two in and two output signals, which means the "clock" signal and the "event injection" signal are always separate and well-defined, so there is no ambiguity on what is a clock and what is an event injection signal.
+This also means we can reliably detect when a clock is fed into a device and automatically figure out if it's a slave or a master, as described above.

-The DVS128 only have two pins total, so there are software switches to select if it\'s a master, meaning its OUT pin will generate a synchronisation clock and its IN pin will be used to inject special events, or a slave, meaning both the IN and OUT pins are dedicated to synchronisation, by respectively receiving and forwarding the clock.
+The DVS128 only have two pins total, so there are software switches to select if it's a master, meaning its OUT pin will generate a synchronisation clock and its IN pin will be used to inject special events, or a slave, meaning both the IN and OUT pins are dedicated to synchronisation, by respectively receiving and forwarding the clock.